Josh Colle: Politics

 As city councillor, Colle served as a director on many high profile city agency boards, including the board of Toronto Hydro.
 In March 2012, he was elected by Toronto City Council to serve as a commissioner of the Toronto Transit Commission and was subsequently made chair in December, 2014.

 He was instrumental in petitioning Metrolinx to include a station at Oakwood Avenue in their final plans for the Eglinton Crosstown line.
 It was confirmed that the Crosstown would feature a station at Oakwood in October 2012.

 In 2018, a month after registering as a candidate in the 2018 municipal election, Colle withdrew his registration and announced his retirement from politics.
 His father Mike Colle subsequently announced his candidacy for councillor in the 2018 municipal election and ran in the new enlarged Ward 8 Eglinton Lawrence, comprising the former Ward 15 held by his son and Ward 16 represented by Christin Carmichael Greb.
 Mike Colle defeated Greb in Ward 16.

+Post-political career

+Effective July 15, 2024, Colle started work as Chief Strategy and Customer Service Officer at the Toronto Transit Commission.
+For several years, Colle had worked at various transit agencies in Canada and the United States.